 The event is developed specifically to assist charities in gaining a better understanding of their markets whilst also providing a platform for leaders in charity fundraising to come together and discuss best practice.

-Wastewater treatment doesn’t sound very exciting but as we all know you shouldn’t judge a book by it’s cover.
 The treatment works at Davyhulme in Manchester have been at the forefront of wastewater treatment for over 100 years.
-As part of the celebration of this milestone, wastewater experts from around the world were invited to the Davyhulme Works to learn of the pioneering technology employed there today.
+As part of the celebration of this milestone, wastewater experts from around the world were invited to the Davyhulme Works to look back at the evolution and learn of the pioneering technology employed there today.

 This formed part of a wider conference on water treatment held in Manchester.
-Working closely with the communications department and engineers at Davyhulme we designed and produced a series of information boards at 6 points around the site.
-The boards also used augmented reality to deliver videos of the treatment processes involved at the site.
+Working closely with the communications team and engineers at Davyhulme to design and produce a series of information boards at 6 points around the site.
+The boards also used augmented reality to deliver videos of the treatment processes involved.